sboesebeck/morphium/MorphiumDoku.md

 *   *socketKeepAlive*: if `true`, use TCP-Keepalive for the connection.
 Defaults to true
 *   *safeMode*: Use the safe mode of mongo when set to `true`
 *   *globalFsync*, *globalJ*: set fsync (file system sync) and j (journal) options.
 See mongo.org for more information
 *   *checkForNew*: This is something interesting related to the creation of ids.
 Usually Ids in mongo are of type `ObjectId`.
 Anytime you write an object with an `_id` of that type, the document is either updated or inserted, depending on whether or not the ID is available or not.
 If it is inserted, the newly created ObjectId is being returned and add to the corresponding object.
 But if the id is not of type ObjectId, this mechanism will fail, no objectId is being created.
 This is no problem when it comes to new creation of objects, but with updates you might not be sure, that the object actually is new or not.
-If this obtion is set to `true` *Morphium* will check upon storing, whether or not the object to be stored is already available in database and would update.
+If this obtion is set to `true` *Morphium* will check upon storing, whether or not the object to be stored is already available in database and would update. *Attention*: Morphium 3.0 removed the dependency from mogodb.org codebase and hence there is no ObjectId for POJOs anymore.
+You should replace these with the new `MorphiumId`.
 *   *writeTimeout*: this timeout determines how long to wait until a write to mongo has to be finshed.
 Default is `0`⇒ no timeout
 *   *maximumRetriesBufferedWriter*: When writing buffered, how often should retry to write the data until an exception is thrown.
 Default is 10
 *   *retryWaitTimeBufferedWriter*: Time to wait between retries